Atliac/Coroutine-Tutorial/README.md

     if constexpr(/*if the class type of awaitable overloads co_await operator as a member function*/) {
         return awaitable.operator co_await();
-    }else if constexpr(/* this is a free co_await operator function that takes the type of awaitable as its parameter*/) {
+    }else if constexpr(/* there is a free co_await operator function that takes the type of awaitable as its parameter*/) {
         return operator co_await(awaitable);
     }